Can I get assistance from you outside of the Oklahoma City area?

 What does the Housing Authority do and how can you help me?

-The Oklahoma City Housing Authority owns and manages over 3,100 apartments and houses which it leases to low-income people and administers over 3,800 units of Section 8 Assistance in the Oklahoma City Metropolitan area only.
+The Oklahoma City Housing Authority owns and manages over 3,100 apartments and houses which it leases to low-income people and administers over 4,500 Housing Vouchers in the Oklahoma City Metropolitan area only.
 The rent for both programs are based on your income and we provide many services to assist our residents.
-The Oklahoma City Housing Authority is basically a property management company (Landlord) who leases it's own property and, administers the Section 8 Assistance Program for the metropolitan area.
+The Oklahoma City Housing Authority is basically a property management company (Landlord) who leases it's own property and, administers the Housing Voucher Program for the metropolitan area.
 To look at information regarding our Public Housing and services, click here.
-To see information about Section 8 Assistance, click here.
+To see information about the Housing Voucher Program, click here.

-What is the difference between Public Housing and Section 8?
+What is the difference between Public Housing and the Housing Voucher Program?

 Public Housing is when a Housing Authority owns and manages the property it leases.
 The Oklahoma City Housing Authority owns and manages apartments and houses which it leases to low-income people on an income-based rental rate in the Oklahoma City Metropolitan area.

-Section 8 is owned and managed by private landlords who list their property with a Housing Authority/Housing Agency who, in turn, refer prospective tenants to their property.
+Housing Vouchers are owned and managed by private landlords who list their property with a Housing Authority/Housing Agency who, in turn, refer prospective tenants to their property.
 The Housing Authority/Housing Agency also subsidizes part of the tenant's rent to the landlord.
-The Oklahoma City Housing Authority administers Section 8 Assistance in the Oklahoma City Metropolitan area only.
+The Oklahoma City Housing Authority administers the Housing Voucher Program in the Oklahoma City Metropolitan area only.

 Do you have emergency housing?